-The Colorado Department of Transportation has been using a World War II-era Howitzer cannon to clear snow in several areas.
+Colorado Department of Transportation Using World War II Howitzer to Clear Snow

 — Breaking911 (@Breaking911) February 6, 2016

 The 40-pound missile can fly up to seven miles, breaking up snow before sending it down the mountain.

 “In order to keep the snow from hitting the road at the worst possible time, we go in and do some mitigation ahead of time,” said John Palmer, crew member, reported KOB-TV.
 They were working on Red Mountain Pass.